Inpatient Rehab in Texas

 • Accepts cash or self-payment

-• Residential detoxification, 90 day and 1 year rehab and residential rehab
+• Residential detoxification, 30 day inpatient rehab and long term residential rehab

-• Inpatient opioid detoxification, inpatient alcohol detox and cocaine detoxification
+• Inpatient opioid detoxification, inpatient alcohol detoxification and residential benzodiazepines detoxification

 Treatment included: